opencast/opencast/docs/guides/developer/docs/admin-ui-ng.md

 --------------------------

-If you do not want to keep a running Opencast instance for developing the Admin UI NG you can start a mockup.
+If you do not want to keep a running Opencast instance for developing the Admin UI NG, you can start a mockup.

 *Be warned that __a lot__ of this mockup's functionality acts very differently from an actual Opencast instance*